 Top 5 Homeowners Insurance Claims (and Tips for Avoiding Them)

 Homeowners’ insurance offers a financial safety net against many of life’s curveballs.
 However, each claim you file comes with a risk.
 Your insurance company can raise your rates, or, if you’ve filed multiple claims in a short time frame, drop your coverage entirely.
+To keep premiums affordable, avoid filing small claims, and take precautions to reduce the chances of loss.

-Here’s a list of the 5 most common homeowners insurance claims and how to prevent them so that you’ll have the coverage you need at a price you can afford.
+Here are the 5 most common homeowners insurance claims and how to prevent them so that you’ll have the coverage you need at a price you can afford.

 - Inspect the trees in your yard once a year.
 If you see dead branches or branches hanging too closely to your home, remove them.